pieshee/ACM-ICPC/README.md

 # ACM-ICPC
 ```
-Have a play,make some mistakes learn some things
+Have a play & make some mistakes & learn something
 delete it a few times and go wild
 hahahah!
 ```